Beyond Bengaluru: India’s Next GCC Cities (2025–2026)

 Advantages:

-- Skilled workforce in automotive, BFSI, and engineering
+- Deep pools in auto, BFSI, and engineering.

-- Attractive for both large and mid-cap firms
+- Attractive to both large and mid-cap firms.

 Pune and Mumbai: Engineering Plus Financial Strength

-Pune remains a mature hub for engineering, R&D and automotive technologies.
-Tata Elxsi recently opened a 1,000-engineer design centre in the city, citing its depth in automotive talent.
-Pune also hosts numerous IT and analytics centres.
+Pune remains a mature hub for engineering, R&D, and automotive technologies.
+Tata Elxsi recently opened a 1,000-engineer design centre here, citing automotive expertise.

 Advantages (Pune):